 The last stop in the Old Town is Münster, Basel’s large Romanesque cathedral.
 Behind it you will find the Pfalz, a large panoramic terrace from where you can enjoy a 360-degree view of the city.

 After exploring the old town, head to the St Albans Gate.
 The gate itself is nothing to drive home about, but the area is particularly quiet and charming.
 People call it the little Venice of Basel, because it is crossed by a small canal.
 For those with a romantic soul, this is a place not to be missed.

 Once you reach the other side of the river Rhine, you are not too far away from the city’s most bizarre museum, the Jean Tinguely Museum.
-The musuem is home to strange looking, huge mechanical machines – all created by using recycled materials – and it a treat to explore.
+The museum is home to strange-looking, huge mechanical machines – all created by using recycled materials – and it a treat to explore.
 There are kinetic sculptures and can be activated with a press of a button.

 With a day full of sightseeing, its time to head back to the old town to take the train.
 Of course you can travel by bus, but here’s an alternative… do it like many local people do: swim back!

 Yes, that’s right!
 In order to do that, you need to have one of those floating and watertight bags that you can buy from anywhere in the city.
-Change into your swim suit inside the (Jean Tingueley) museum’s toilets, walk down to to the river, by the museum’s restaurant and just wade into the Rhine.
+Change into your swimsuit inside the (Jean Tinguely) museum’s toilets, walk down to to the river, by the museum’s restaurant and just wade into the Rhine.

 Relax, let it float… and within minutes you will reach the city center without any effort.

 RECOMMENDED HOTEL: Hotel Teufelhof, an old but finely restored hotel in the heart of the Old Town.
 Each room of the hotel is uniquely painted by different artists.